MalakhFuller/7-VM-Home-SOC-Lab/soc-lab-infrastructure-buildout.md

 That filter is deliberate — ICMP only, and explicitly *not* anything to or from the sensor itself, so anything that appears is by definition a conversation between two *other* machines I have no business overhearing.
 Then from Kali I pinged the Splunk box, and there it was on the sensor: ICMP between two hosts that aren't me.
 Proof.
 The vSwitch is flooding unicast to my promiscuous port — the software equivalent of a SPAN/mirror port on physical gear, handed over for free.

-One honest stumble: my *first* ping test targeted a box that turned out to be powered off, got nothing, and for a second I thought the sensor was broken.
+One honest stumble: my *first* ping test targeted a box that turned out to be powered off and got nothing back — and for a second I thought the sensor was broken.
 It wasn't — "host unreachable" was an ARP failure (the target never answered), not a sniffing failure.
 The lesson is the old one in new clothes: **when collection comes up empty, confirm the source was actually transmitting before you tear apart the collector.**

 **The two config lines that count.** Pulled Suricata from the OISF stable PPA to get 8.0.x, backed up the config, and made two edits that did the real work:

 - **`HOME_NET = [10.10.10.0/24]`** — how Suricata knows "inside" from "outside."
 A huge number of rules are directional (external host probing internal = attack; the reverse may be nothing).
-Get HOME_NET wrong and the directional logic is wrong and rules silently misfire.
+Get HOME_NET wrong and the directional logic inverts — rules silently misfire.
 Defining "us" correctly is the whole foundation.
 (You can't model a threat to an organization until you've correctly drawn the boundary of the organization.)
 - **af-packet interface `eth0` → `ens33`** — the default sniffs an interface name that doesn't exist on modern Ubuntu.
 Point it at the NIC I'd *verified* sees traffic.

 `suricata-update` pulled the ET Open ruleset (**50,750 rules, 0 failed**), and `suricata -T` came back clean — meaning all 50k rules parsed and the config is sane *before* committing to a live run.